zuozhenggh/learning-library/developer-library/mysql-nodejs/environment/environment.md

 new token has to be created.
 Make sure you noted the token before closing the popup.*

-You'll also neede your region's region key for the hostname of the docker registry.
+You'll also need your region's region key for the hostname of the docker registry.

 | Region         | Region key |